Health-RI/health-ri-metadata/README.md

 ### [Project](http://xmlns.com/foaf/spec/#term_Project)

 A collective endeavour of some kind.
 The Project class represents the class of things that are 'projects'.
 These may be formal or informal, collective or individual.
-It is often useful to indicate the homepage of a Project.

 #### Mandatory Properties